File Organization

 4. Git-Friendly:

-• All generated files are properly ignored via.gitignore
+• All generated files properly ignored via.gitignore

 • Clear separation between tracked and generated files